CDIF Glossary and InstructionsGlossary and instructions for reporting CBEDS County/District Information Form (CDIF) data.

 Glossary and instructions for reporting district Work Visa Applications data.

 Applies to employers seeking to hire nonimmigrant aliens as workers in specialty occupations or as fashion models of distinguished merit and ability.
 A specialty occupation is one that requires the application of a body of highly specialized knowledge and the attainment of at least a bachelor’s degree or its equivalent.

 The intent of the H-1B provisions is to help employers who cannot otherwise obtain needed business skills and abilities from the U.S. workforce by authorizing the temporary employment of qualified individuals who are not otherwise authorized to work in the U.S.

-Report the number of H-1B work visas applied for on behalf of potential LEA and school employees, and the number of those applications that were granted.
+Report the number of H-1B work visas applied for on behalf of potential local educational agency (LEA) and school employees, and the number of those applications that were granted.

 The reporting period for work visa applications is the day after the previous information day through the current information day.

-Visa data for charter schools are to be reported on the charter school’s SIF.
+Visa data for charter schools are to be reported on the charter school’s school information form (SIF).
 LEAs are not to include visa application data from their charter schools on the CDIF.

-Districts with all charter schools, including SBEs and SBCs, are not to include visa data about their charter schools on the CDIF, as these data are to be reported on the charter school’s SIF.
+Districts with all charter schools, including State Board of Education (SBEs) and Statewide Benefit Charter (SBCs), are not to include visa data about their charter schools on the CDIF, as these data are to be reported on the charter school’s SIF.
 Visa data reported on the CDIF for these types of districts should only include visa data that pertains to potential personnel at the district office, if applicable.